dkuska/pollutEM/README.md

 ### Parameters

---dataset-path: Path to the original (clean) dataset in CSV format.
+`--dataset-path`: Path to the original (clean) dataset in CSV format.

---master-config-path: Path to the master configuration YAML file containing the pollution definitions.
+`--master-config-path`: Path to the master configuration YAML file containing the pollution definitions.

---config-dir: Directory where individual pollution configurations will be saved after random sampling from the master configuration.
+`--config-dir`: Directory where individual pollution configurations will be saved after random sampling from the master configuration.

---samples-per-size: Number of random combinations of columns to generate for each pollution configuration size (default: 5).
+`--samples-per-size`: Number of random combinations of columns to generate for each pollution configuration size (default: 5).

---model-path: Path to the trained model that will be evaluated.
+`--model-path`: Path to the trained model that will be evaluated.

---test-split-path: Path to the test split CSV file.
+`--test-split-path`: Path to the test split CSV file.
 It should contain record pair IDs (p1, p2) along with the ground truth prediction column.

---results-dir: Directory where evaluation results (F1 scores) and reports will be stored.
+`--results-dir`: Directory where evaluation results (F1 scores) and reports will be stored.

---mode: Mode of feature generation for the evaluation.
+`--mode`: Mode of feature generation for the evaluation.
 It can be one of:
     original: Use the original dataset.
     polluted: Use the polluted dataset.
     mixed: Use a combination of both the original and polluted datasets.